AWegnerGitHub/awegnergithub.github.io-content/2022_11_17_relaunch_personal_site.md

 ## Where the site was

-One last trip down memory lane, as the template that has served as the base of the site since the intial [migration from Wordpress in 2015][migrate] is retired.
+One last trip down memory lane, as the template that has served as the base of the site since the initial [migration from Wordpress in 2015][migrate] is retired.
 The old template was using [Elegant][elegant].
 I am the [#7 contributor to the theme][1] at the time of publishing this.
 That's not saying a whole lot, with my brief spurt of activity in 2019, but it was a contribution that I hope others using the theme are able to utilize.

 I was stuck on the Pelican 3.0 branch.
 I really don't remember why.
 I remember attempting to upgrade to Pelican 4.0 and everything broke.
 At the time I was unable to spend a significant time to fix it, so I rolled back and stuck with the latest version that ran.

-Going through this revamp, I upgraded to the latest Pelican, the newest Markdown and go all the new fancy things.
+Going through this revamp, I upgraded to the latest Pelican, the newest Markdown and got all the new fancy things.
 We'll see if they actually improve my experience.
-From a user stand point, not much should change other than a visual overhual.
+From a user stand point, not much should change other than a visual overhaul.
 It's a static site and is designed to be pretty non-interactive.
 On my side though, I'm hoping things are a little less brittle.

 On to the last pictures of the old template.